Saybrone/BackToTheFuture-wro2025-fe/README.md

 Learn more about the challenge [here](https://wro-association.org/wp-content/uploads/WRO-2025-Future-Engineers-Self-Driving-Cars-General-Rules.pdf).

 ## Vechile <a class="anchor" id="Vechile"></a>
 Our robot integrates LEGO components with custom 3D-printed hardware, designed to maximize stability and durability.
-Our robot features a 3D-printed motor mount and camera holder, integrated with a LEGO-based chassis.
+It features a 3D-printed motor mount and camera holder, integrated with a LEGO-based chassis.
 For steering, we implemented a simplified Ackermann setup without linkage geometry (reckless steering), allowing the robot to turn easily while keeping the design compact.
 Our robot is powerized